MajorZiploc/tooling_notes/art/blender/notes.md

 a -> alt+r -- reset pose

+# Texture Animation

+Duplicate/copy a texture hierarchy: usually you already have a root texture with some shader editor nodes that you want for the animation texture aswell Object Mode: select mesh you want to apply new_texture to go to right_side_menu Material and click '+' next to current material list in dropdown (with circle that is checkerboxed) choose the main texture from the og_texture then click 'New Material' button (the little copy symbol) copy complete

+Assign the new_texture to the mesh
+  Edit Mode
+    select the faces from the mesh you want to animate right_side_menu Material - select the new_texture and click 'assign'

 # Misc info

 Mirror modifier goes by object origin by default unless using Mirror Object